 This course covers kinematics and kinetics of translation, rotation, and plane motion; work, energy, and power; impulse, momentum, and impact; kinetics of variable mass; introduction to vibration.
-Prerequisites: PH251, ES201, EN111.
-Co requisite: MA301.
+Prerequisites: Three hours of lecture and two contact hours of problem-solving workshops are held weekly.
+ES201 and MA204 or concurrent enrollment.